Quick quiz: what do the following statements have in common?

 - I think my product/service is good enough to sell.

 These are great sentiments.
 Hope is wonderful.
-But hope is not a plan.
+But hope is not a financial plan.

-Crunch the numbers.
-You want to live in your house, and later rent it out when you move away?
+You’d like to move out of your home and start renting it out?
 Fine.
 Make a spreadsheet.
-Create different rows containing different assumptions for your vacancy rates, maintenance costs, management fees, insurance, taxes, and rental income.
-Run the numbers on scenarios A, B, C, and D. What’s the best case?
+Analyze assumptions for vacancy, maintenance, management, insurance, taxes, and income.
+Run scenarios A, B, C, and D. What’s the best case?
 What’s the worst case?
 Can you live with it?

-We can never remove emotion from our financial choices.
-But we can manage our emotion through math.
+We can’t remove emotion from our financial choices.
+But we can manage our emotions through math.

 Make Work Optional

 Get free updates on building wealth and living to the fullest.
 Zero spam.